-63 This sort of exercise has been done by JANSI with the support of the OPT to identify and correct weaknesses within the safety architecture of current Japanese plants.
+57 This sort of exercise has been done by JANSI with the support of the OPT to identify and correct weaknesses within the safety architecture of current Japanese plants.
 Only the synthesis of this exercise is available [24] and no details were found within the open literature.

-In these conditions, the appropriate representation of the safety architecture (i.e. consistent with the DiD principles) allows identifying the possible inconsistency between the quantitative figures/results (e.g. the CDF) which can be acceptable (from numerical point of view) and the way followed to implement safety; the latter can be questionable from the viewpoint of the DiD principles (e.g. lack of DiD levels, insufficient independence between the DiD levels, etc.) which would not be, or not sufficiently, fulfilled.
+In these conditions, the appropriate representation of the safety architecture (i.e. consistent with the DiD principles) allows identifying the possible inconsistency between, on one side, the quantitative figures/results (e.g. the CDF) which can be acceptable and, on the other side, the way followed to implement safety; the latter can be questionable from the viewpoint of the DiD principles (e.g. lack of DiD levels, insufficient independence between the DiD levels, etc.) which would not be, or not sufficiently, fulfilled.

-The Objective Provisions Tree (OPT) and the related concept of Line Protection (LOP), already considered as well suited tool to support the design and assessment of future Gen IV systems, seems appropriate also for the re- assessment and extension of PSA of existing NPP.
+The Objective Provision Tree (OPT) and the related concept of Line Protection (LOP), already considered as well suited tool to support the design and assessment of future Gen IV systems, seems appropriate also for the re- assessment and extension of PSA of existing NPP.

 Specifically, OPT could support the identification of the initiators to be considered for PSA extension and the systematic representation of the implemented safety architecture, typically not easy to be understood from the PSA, even if conceptually modelled.

 The OPT and LOP allow identifying possible deficiencies in the DiD implementation, i.e. the lack of specific "layers of provisions" clearly allocated/correlated to specific DiD levels, and/or inconsistencies for these levels, e.g. lack of independence between the DiD levels.
-Deficiencies or inconsistencies identified, despite the acceptable results of PSA, rise the questions "how the safety is implemented?" and more generally "is the safety demonstration robust enough?", and prove the weakness of the PSA approach applied alone.
+Deficiencies or inconsistencies identified by OPT/LOP, despite the acceptable results of PSA, raise the questions "how the safety is implemented?" and more generally "is the safety demonstration robust enough?", and prove the weakness of the PSA approach applied alone.

-The key objectives of the DiD logic is the coverage of "unforeseen" plant conditions, i.e. the possible lack of exhaustiveness in the identification of events or sequences.
-The PSA alone is not sufficient to address this eventuality, because it can only address sequences "expected" (although extremely unlikely).
+It is important to keep in mind that one of the key objectives of the DiD logic is the coverage of "unexpected" plant conditions, i.e. the possible lack of exhaustiveness in the identification of events or sequences, and the PSA alone is not sufficient to address this eventuality, because it can only address sequences which are "expected" (although they may be extremely unlikely).
 This is why, even if the PSA results are acceptable from "success criteria" point of view, it is also essential to comply with the DiD principles.

-Moreover, DiD principles can support the identification of missed events in the PSA (failure of provisions in the safety architecture) and the improvement of probabilistic model(s).
+Two more answers to the above question, concern the PSA itself and specifically: (i) the identification of missed events in the PSA (failure of provisions considered in the safety architecture) and (ii) general insights on the improvement of the probabilistic model(s).

-Concerning the identification of the initiating events, the contribution of the PIRT/OPT/LOP (see Appendix 2) can likely help to guarantee the exhaustiveness but nothing proves that this approach is more effective that the conventional methods as suggested, for example by the IAEA SSG-364.
+Concerning the identification of the initiating events, the contribution of the PIRT/OPT/LOP (see Appendix 1 - The ISAM methodology [15]) can likely help to guarantee the exhaustiveness but nothing proves that this approach is more effective that the conventional methods as suggested, for example by the IAEA SSG-358.